RobertFehrmann/smartSync/README.md

     alter task  <local db>.smart_sync_metadata.<refresh task> resume;
     alter task  <local db>.smart_sync_metadata.<sync task> resume;
     ```
+1. The last step on the source side is to enable replication for the local database so the target side.
+    ```
+    alter database <local db> enable replication to accounts <remote region>.<remote account>
+    ```

 ## Operations (target side)

 The following steps need to be executed for every database to be sync'd.
 Note: [Setup Steps](#Setup) listed above need to be executed before you can start this section.